cyyang75/my-homelabs/README.md

 ### I have built my own in-house cybersecurity homelab to simulate different components of a business network.
 It provides me with a practical environment for configuring, securing, and monitoring an IT infrastructure using various industry tools.
 This allows me to apply my skills in real-world scenarios.

 ### I consistently practice in my homelabs to gain hands-on experience and ensure continuous improvement.

-Below are some of the commonly used software tools I work with in these labs: Wireshark, Nmap, Snort, Metasploit, Kali Linux, Burp Suite, Splunk, OpenVAS, Hashcat, OSSEC, John the Ripper, Tenable Nessus.
+### These are some of the commonly used software tools I work with in these labs: Wireshark, Nmap, Snort, Metasploit, Kali Linux, Burp Suite, Splunk, OpenVAS, Hashcat, OSSEC, John the Ripper, Tenable Nessus.

 ---

-### Here is a recent lab I completed:
+### This is a recent lab I completed:

 Lab Components: